YanDoroshenko/Ergodash/README.md

 Check the underglow using the `RGB_TOG` key.

+#### 6. Removing the Pro Micro

+If everything is working as expected, remove the Pro Micro and all the traces of the temporary attachment.
+Be careful not to leave any tin foil as it can short the pins of the Pro Micro which is extremely difficult to desolder.

+#### 7. Assembling the plate

+Assemble the stabilizers and attach them to the plate, then attach the switches.
+Pay attention to the switch orientation.

+#### 8. Reinforcing the USB port on the Pro Micro
+Pro Micros are notorious for having a weak USB port so to prevent it being torn off it can be reinforced with a bit of epoxy.
+Be extra careful not to get any epoxy inside the connector.

-#### 7. Painting the Pro Micro and PCB
+#### 9. Painting the Pro Micro and PCB

 Using a permanent marker paint the sides of the Pro Micro and the PCB.
 This step is obviously optional, but it does look cooler if you do it.

+#### 10. Soldering the switches

+Solder the switches onto the PCB starting with four switches at the corners of the plate for stability and convenience.

+#### 11. Soldering the Pro Micro

+As mentioned earlier, desoldering a Pro Micro is not a trivial task so try to get it perfect the first time.

-#### 6. Assembling the plate
+#### 12. Assembling the case

-Assemble the stabilizers and attach them to the plate, then attach the switches.
-Pay attention to the switch orientation.
+This is pretty self explanatory, first attach the standoffs to the plate and then screw the bottom cover in place.
+Attach the rubber feet.

 ## Resources
 [Official Ergodash build](https://github.com/omkbd/ErgoDash/blob/master/Doc/build-en.md)